Nav-one/dzScript/README.md

 ## Notes

 You'll have to open the script as administrator and create some actions with Task Scheduler for this to work without all the annoying UAC popups.
-If you look at the code you could probably figure it out.

-I'll write the tutorial tomorrow or something lol
+If you look at the code you could probably figure it out, maybe not.
+I'll write the tutorial some other time lol